yoshwata/chrome-tab-list/README.md

 ## chrome-tab-list

 ### How to use
-1. Right click.
-2. Click "Show tab list"
+1. Click extension icon or hit key (Command + 1)
-3. Tab list appear
+2. Tab list appear
     ![title](images/tablist.png)
+3. Input search query
+4. Click tab you want to see

 ### How to install
 1. Open extansion page.